juniorsundarCasual/TGT/vault/volume-2.chapter-149.md

 Interestingly, in every instance where Krish had to make a decision involving his Disciple, he would ask himself: "What would Guy do?"

 "Speaking of the man," Krish muttered as he focused on the stiff figure of Guy inside the house.
 In truth, Krish hadn't done much to alter Guy's path.
-The man's future was extremely murky, almost like he didn't have one to begin with.
+The man's future was extremely murky, almost like he didn't have one, to begin with.
 However, there were glimpses of the man in the futures of those around him, which was odd.

 "*tsk* Who else-?"
 Krish noticed that he wasn't the only one observing the scene inside with his mana sense.
-He turned to the side and saw someone else doing the same, Al Jeeves.
+He turned to the side and saw someone else doing the same - Al Jeeves.

 As if the man could sense Krish's gaze, he opened his eyes and nodded faintly in recognition, which Krish reciprocated.

 "It's happening again!"
 Krish exclaimed suddenly as he sensed a sudden fluctuation in fate.
 He quickly activated his Heavenly Eye and directed it on Guy.
 In the man's dark figure, a small mote of bright light sparked into view.
 The last time this happened was when Markus achieved perfected resonance.

-Krish didn't know the significance of this occurence.
-But seeing has he had never seen it happen before, he doubled his vigilance on Guy in earnest.
+Krish didn't know the significance of this occurrence.
+But seeing as he had never witnessed it happen before, he doubled his vigilance on Guy in earnest.

 ____